numanrki/Posts-Filter-Shortcodes/README.txt

 - Added font size customization.
 - Improved category filtering logic.
 - Enhanced CSS for better visual separation of post items.
-- Introduced "Hot" and "New" tickers with customizable styles.
+- Introduced "Hot" and "New" tickers with customizable styles and positions.

 = 1.0 =
 - Initial Release.